ArturoRodriguezRomero/ArturoRodriguezRomero.github.io/_src/_posts/2018-04-22-why-people-get-bored.markdown

 3. The player's skills grow to meet the challenge.
 4. The player's skills surpass the challenge.
 5. The player discards the challenge as trivial.
 Nothing can be learned from it anymore.

+These phases can be shorter or longer, depending on the person and the game.

 > All games are destined to become boring and tedious, this means the player has learned from the game.
 And that's a good thing.